MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdUrls.md

 ## <a name="getmobilefinalurl"></a>getMobileFinalUrl
 Gets the ad's final URL for mobile devices.
-This is the URL of the mobile webpage that the user is taken to when they click your ad.
+This is the URL of the mobile webpage that the user is taken to when they click the ad.

 The same override rules apply as elsewhere.
 For example, specifying a keyword's mobile final URL overrides the ad's mobile final URL.